 - avoid challenges

 - hate to make mistakes and are likely to blame others for them

 - If considerable effort is required, you delegate it or outsource it or just abandon the plan.

 - It’s a dog-eat-dog world and it’s every man for himself

 As you might expect, if you agree more than you disagree with these statements, then you likely have a fixed mindset.
-If you want more help with identifying your mindset try you can take a free test on the Mindset site.

 I hated every minute of training, but I said, ‘Don’t quit.
 Suffer now and live the rest of your life as a champion. – Muhammad Ali